Demystifying Essential Mutual Fund Terminology

 International Fund

-You’d find this Portfolio type in Non-U.S. Securities.
+This Portfolio type is commonly found in Non-U.S. Securities.

 Emerging Market Fund

-You’d find this Portfolio type in the Securities of emerging markets countries.
+This Portfolio type is typically found in the Securities of emerging markets countries.

 Global Fund

-You’d find this Portfolio type in Common Stock.
+This Portfolio type is commonly found in Common Stock.

 Hedge Fund